lgrz/jing/doc/jing.md

 ### Examples

-More examples of Jing programs can be found in the 'examples' directory.
+More examples of Jing programs can be found in the [examples](../examples) directory.